C3n7ral051nt4g3ncy/Prot1ntelligence/README.md

 ### BRAVO 📡
 ```
 The Bravo Module is a logical follow to Module ALPHA, you confirmed that the email address of the target is VALID.
-Now you can use BRAVO to check for Digital Footprints of the target on open source websites,
+Now you can use BRAVO to check for Digital Footprints on open source websites,
 simply by running a search with the target email using quotation marks as a DORK to get an exact match.
 ```
 ### CHARLIE 🏴
 ```
-The Charlie Module runs a search on the dark web Target Digital Footprints
+The Charlie Module runs a search on the dark web to check the target email digital footprints
 ```
 ### DELTA 🔑
 ```
-The Delta Module finds information on the ProtonMail user PGP Key, Key creation date and Encryption standard.
+The Delta Module gets information on the ProtonMail user PGP Key, Key creation date and Encryption standard.
 If we are sure the target didn't generate a new PGP Key, the date is also the ProtonMail account creation date.
-You can also request the download of the PGP Key, and add it to your KeyChain to send an encrypted email to the target.
+You can also request the download of the PGP Key, and add it to your KeyChain to send an encrypted email to the user.
 ```
 ### ECHO 💻
 ```
-The Echo Module confirms if the IP address you have for the target is an IP address belonging to ProtonVPN
+The Echo Module confirms if the IP address you have for the target is an IP address belonging to a ProtonVPN user.
 ```
 <br>